AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 - Good Performance
 - Has great support for Nvidia, AMD, Intel, Mac, Linux, Windows
 - Uses a Web User Interface, meaning it can be run on the Cloud
+- Uses FP16 Inference by default, and let's you choose to use FP32 for better quality/precision
 ||| ❌ **CONS**
 - Uses a Web User Interface, having issues on some browsers, and bugs with renaming or deleting models on it
 - Doesn't have an active development recently